vippsas/vipps-partner-api/vipps-partner-api.md

 ![Screenshot from the MA form](images/merchant-agreement-form.png)

-#### Scenario 2: The merchant has a active or processing Merchant Agreement
+#### Scenario 2: The merchant has an active or processing Merchant Agreement

-The merchant has a MA, and probably also a Vipps product.
+The merchant has a merchant agreement, and probably also a Vipps product.

 1. The partner pre-fills the PO using [`POST:/products/orders`](https://developer.vippsmobilepay.com/api/partner#tag/Vipps-Product-Orders/operation/orderProduct)